Sedartis sits and thinks for me, slowly: ‘Let me posit that there is no conspiracy.’

 A culture, I think, is a conspiracy.

 ‘Exactly.
 Let me posit that the conspiracy is no more—and certainly no less, which is more grave—than a culture.
 A culture is a conspiracy.
-It could be benign, it could be malicious, it is most likely something in-between; it may have, at the outset, no obvious value attached to it: but consider’—Sedartis is now thinking harder—’the good, the bad and the ugly: are they truly, are they sincerely, are they actually good, bad or ugly?’
+It could be benign, it could be malicious, it is most likely something in-between; it may have, at the outset, no obvious value attached to it: but consider’—Sedartis is now thinking harder—‘the good, the bad and the ugly: are they truly, are they in themselves, are they actually good, bad or ugly?’

 What of Mephisto, I think, less insistent than he does, is he not “ein Teil von jener Kraft, die stets das Böse will, und stets das Gute schafft.”